Gender Pay Gap Report

 Mean Gender Pay Gap

-The mean gender pay gap has risen slightly from March 2022 from 0% to -1.53% but this is still close to parity.
-Since the first report in 2017 we have seen a sustained shift towards parity from a previous gender pay gap of 12.27%.
+The mean gender pay gap has risen from March 2024 from -1.12% to -6.80% which is a significant rise.
+Since the first report in 2017 the Council had seen a sustained shift towards parity from a previous gender pay gap of 12.27%, however this is now moving away from parity to a larger, negative gap.

-The mean hourly rate for both male and female employees has increased in the last year with a slightly larger increase being seen for female employees.
-This has led to the slight change to having a mean pay gap in favour of female employees from parity last year.
+The mean hourly rate for both male and female employees has increased in the last year with a much larger increase being seen for female employees.
+This has led to the widening in the mean pay gap which remains in favour of female employees.

 Median Gender Pay Gap

-There has been an increase to the median gender pay gap since March 2022 from -12.61%% to -19.63% in March 2023 which means that whilst the median average pay for female employees remains greater than that of male employees.
-The gap had previously closed slightly between March 2021 and March 2022 but has now widened.
+There has been an increase to the median gender pay gap since March 2024 from -12.8% to -17.12% which means that the median average pay for female employees remains greater than that of male employees.
+This is following a decrease between March 2023 and March 2024 which had shown a positive movement towards parity.
+The gap is still lower than the -19.63% seen in 2022.

 It should be noted that due to the relatively small number of employees that the data is based on, a small number of changes can have a larger than expected impact on the overall figures.